Andy Dalton: New Orleans Saints

 On March 29, 2022, Dalton signed a one-year contract with the New Orleans Saints.
-Dalton was named the starter in the Saints' Week 4 matchup against the Minnesota Vikings in London following injuries to Jameis Winston.
+Dalton was named the starter in the Saints' Week 4 matchup against the Minnesota Vikings in London, following injuries to Jameis Winston.
 Dalton completed 20 of his 28 passes for 236 yards and a touchdown in the 28–25 loss.
+In Week 7 against the Arizona Cardinals, Dalton passed for 361 yards and four touchdowns but had three interceptions, including two pick-sixes, in the 42–34 loss.
+After the game, head coach Dennis Allen announced Dalton would be the starter for the remainder of the season over Winston.
+Dalton appeared in 14 games and finished with 2,871 passing yards, 18 touchdowns, and nine interceptions as the Saints went 7–10.